solita/solita.github.com/_posts/2017-12-21-gis-services.md

 The vector tiled service is suitable choice when the background map can represented by the vector objects.

-### Summary
-**The tiled services** are useful for the static and large datasets such as satellite images and street maps.
-The tiled services can also used for the operational data layers if data is complex and performance requirement is high.

 ### Tiled Service types
 - WMTS - Web Map Tile Service [Wikipedia](https://en.wikipedia.org/wiki/Web_Map_Tile_Service)
 - TMS - Tile Map Service [Wikipedia](https://en.wikipedia.org/wiki/Tile_Map_Service)
 - ArcGIS TiledMapService

+---

+## Summary

+**The feature service** is a suitable choice when the data amount is reasonable and geometrical content is simple points, lines and polygons.
+The feature service runs by a light backend solution and it does not necessary need a map server software.

+**The web map service** (WMS) is a suitable option when the data is too complex and large to handle by the features/vectors.
+In addition, the image based WMS is a secure choice if the coordinate numbers should be hidden for the client.

+**The tiled services** are useful for the static and large datasets such as satellite images and street maps.
+The tiled services can also used for the operational data layers if data is complex and performance requirement is high.